Hygge Your Home

 It always feels more cozy in a home when quilts are added for decor or warmth.

-Always a comfort on cold snowy days.
+Always a comfort on cold, snowy days.

 Hygge means aromatic candles.
 When someone enters your home and you have a candle burning, it is welcoming to them.

-How do you add hygge your home?
+How do you add hygge to your home?

 8Shares